- About SPD

 - Donate now

 Question: Does SPD give financial assistance?

-SPD offers financial assistance for education to students with physical disabilities studying in mainstream schools or those with physically disabled parent(s), in the form of bursaries.
+Answer: SPD offers financial assistance for education to students with physical disabilities studying in mainstream schools or those with parent(s) with physical disabilities, in the form of bursaries.
 Apart from this, our social workers also help clients to tap on various financial assistance schemes (e.g. for the purchase of mobility aids, assistive devices, taxi subsidy) available in the community.
 Should clients face financial difficulties in their daily living expenses, they can apply to receive monthly food rations under the Groceries for Charity scheme or School Pocket Money Fund.
 Clients are also given subsidies to attend our programmes and services, depending on their household income and affordability.

-Question: I know of someone who is physically disabled whom I would like to introduce to SPD.
+Question: I know of someone who has disabilities whom I would like to introduce to SPD.
 What should I do?

-Question: Can SPD find a job for someone who is physically disabled?
+Question: Can SPD find a job for a person with disabilities?

 Question: How do the clients qualify to receive subsidies for the programmes?

 Answer: Clients are assessed by our social worker using means testing, which uses household income as a criteria for qualifying for subsidies.